Service Desk Automation: 15 Proven Strategies to Transform IT Support

 AI-Powered Ticket Classification and Intelligent Routing

-Manual ticket triage burns hours each week.
+Manual request triage consumes hours each week, and often shouldn’t exist at all.
 An agent reads every request, categorizes it by guesswork, and assigns it to someone who might have the answer.
 AI-powered classification cuts through that bottleneck by analyzing the language in each ticket and instantly determining type, priority, and ownership.

 The system learns from historical data to spot patterns.
 A request mentioning "can't access Salesforce" gets tagged as an access issue and sent to identity management.
 A message about "laptop overheating" goes to hardware support.
 Accuracy improves with each processed ticket as the model refines its understanding.